vboyev-MSFT/defender-docs/defender-endpoint/linux-preferences.md

 ##### Configure monitoring of open events from specific filesystems using eBPF

-Determines whether open events from procfs and devfs are monitored by eBPF.
+Determines whether open events from procfs are monitored by eBPF.

+> [!NOTE]
+> This feature is applicable only when Behavior Monitoring is enabled.

 |Description|JSON Value|Defender Portal Value|
 |---|---|---|